Roadmap to 2030

 Firmware Tools

-• Pre-configured Firmware Images: Provide ready-to-use OpenWrt images for all supported targets, pre-configured to connect to the OpenWisp demo instance.
+Pre-configured Firmware Images: Provide ready-to-use OpenWrt images for all supported targets, pre-configured to enroll into the OpenWISP Demo System, which would allow testing most OpenWISP features quickly.

 Configuration Editor